 - West Australian’s 2018 report – “Divers Called in For Clean-Up Effort For ‘Filthy’ Hillarys Boat Harbour“

-For the 2020 Narc Dive Club Annual Land & Underwater Clean Up, the Melville Gazette reported on it below – where you can see my boyfriend Adam and I waving enthusiastically at the camerain one of their featured images.
-Haha, noice!
+For the 2020 Narc Dive Club Annual Land & Underwater Clean Up, the Melville Gazette reported on it below – where you can spot Adam and I waving enthusiastically at the camera in one of their featured images.
+Noice!

-Helping to clean up Fremantle Fishing Boat Harbour was an eye-opening experience.
-For an idea of what it was like, look no further than how the previous year went in the below video, where Today Tonight interviewed Chris Dodd on its success.
+Helping to clean up Fremantle Fishing Boat Harbour was an eye-opening experience for me.
+To give you an idea of what it was like, look no further than how the previous year went by watching the below video, where Perth’s Today Tonight interviewed the Narc Dive Club’s President, Chris Dodd, on the club’s mission and success.